BPCI-Robotics/notebook-24-25/notebook.md

 This uses functions from both the `threading` and `time` modules to ensure that the code runs at a specific frequency.
 It is evident what it does, but you might be wondering about the part `time.sleep(max(0, 1/FREQUENCY - time_spent))`.
 In the case that the time to sleep is negative, that means that the code is running too slow due to external factors.
 This is not a problem, it just means that we shouldn't wait to execute the next cycle.

-The reason to limit the rate at all, rather than using `while True:` is because otherwise a bunch of processing power would be used on pointlessly calculating something that isn't even that accurate.
+The reason to limit the rate at all, rather than using `while True` is because otherwise a bunch of processing power would be used on pointlessly calculating something that isn't even that accurate.
 We're not writing spinlocks here.

 # Barron
 While the team was iterating over the design of Allen 2.1, we wanted to explore a different design for the robot, and we also wanted to test software while the others were busy with the subsystems on the other robot.
 Barron was designed to cover a large footprint, with an aluminium-only chasis.
 It was impractically fast at full speed, so the speed and turning was limited in software.